 T7720 Series.
 The T7721 and T7722 are test systems for non memory semiconductors for mixed signal integrated circuits.
-The T7721 targets highly complex semiconductors used in car electronics and results from the development of Advantest's constituent technology that measures analog signals.
+The T7721 targets highly complex semiconductors used in car electronics and is the result of the development of Advantest's constituent technology that measures analog signals.
 The T7721 uses a direct current signal generator with a range of 150V to 64V and utilizes up to a maximum of 256 pins, and the T7721 has the capacity to simultaneously measure multiple devices.

 T8571A.
-The T8571A is a test system for non memory semiconductors that is primarily used to evaluate and analyze CCDs that are image sensors.
+The T8571A is a test system for non memory semiconductors that is primarily used to evaluate and analyze CCDs which are image sensors.
 These semiconductors are used in digital consumer products, such as high-resolution digital cameras, mobile phone handset cameras and digital video cameras.

-Main products in the mechatronics system segment are test handlers which handle semiconductor devices and automate the testing, and device interfaces which are the interfaces with devices being tested.
+The Main products in the Mechatronics System Segment are test handlers which handle semiconductor devices and automate the testing, and device interfaces which are the interfaces with devices being tested.